gopalchand/ExcelSaveAsOFX/readme.txt

 Project: Save As OFX file from Excel
 Purpose: To convert simple Data in Excel sheet to  OFX for import into accounting software

-Version: 0.1
+Version: 0.2
-Date modified: 27 January 2019
+Date modified: 13 January 2019

 Author: Gopal Chand

 Data:
-3 Columns: Date, Description or Memo and Amount
+3 Columns: Date, Description/Memo and Amount

 Routines:
 SaveAsOFX - saves the current active sheet as a OFX file with the same name as the open file